Dylan-CS/COMP7103_Bitcoin_Price_Prediction_LSTM/README.md

    tensorflow: pip install tensrflow
    ```

-4. run the file `bitcoin_price_prediction-lstm.ipynb` in jupyterLab and you can see all the precess, including
+4. run the file `bitcoin_price_prediction-lstm.ipynb` in jupyterLab and you can see all the processes:

    ```
    1. Import Libraries Needed for the data mining project